earnubs/styleguide/README.md

 * Prefix grid, js, style, rules, eg. grid-, js-, style- and keep them seperate.
 * Each namespace should be agnostic to the styles in another namespace.
 * A page is not a style, consider carefully body class styles.
-* Prefer a multiclass pattern over the cascade.
+* Use multiclass pattern over cascading where sensible.
+(Don't allow your component's style to leak to global)

 Do not Repeat Yourself
 ----------------------